brandonramirez/todo-api/docs/Design.md

 Task:

   - Central entity.
-Contains only state and (if possible possibly) validation
+Contains only state and (possibly) validation
   - Properties:
     - taskId: Persistent primary key
     - title: User-supplied textual identifier of the task (does this need to be unique?)